detorr/love-gfw/README.md

 ### 2. 通过 gotun2socks 实现智能分流

 ` gotun2socks is actually the `go'language implementation of `badvpn', and is more intelligent.
 It will automatically add tuntap network card to you at startup and automatically delete the network card at stop, without us adding and deleting it manually.
 How about a little excitement?

 Have you fallen in love with go language ever since?
-Relieved:

 + [Linux 系统](./docs/gotun2socks-linux.md)
 + [MacOS 系统](./docs/gotun2socks-macos.md)